John McDonogh High School

-John McDonogh Senior High School (nicknamed John Mac) is a public high school in the Mid-City neighborhood of New Orleans, Louisiana, United States.
-As of 2018, it is a charter school operated by Bricolage Academy.
-The school is named after John McDonogh (1779 – 1850).
+John McDonogh Senior High School (nicknamed John Mac) was a public charter high school in the Mid-City neighborhood of New Orleans, Louisiana, United States.
+The school was named after John McDonogh (1779 – 1850).

+Since 2018, the former high school building has been home to Bricolage Academy, an elementary charter school operated by Bricolage Academy.

 History

-It was originally an all-girls school and later a co-educational all-white school, but it was racially integrated after 1967.
+John McDonogh Senior High School

+The high school opened in 1902 and as an all-girls school.
+It became co-educational and was white only.
+It integrated after 1967 with desegregation.
 Of the New Orleans public schools, it once had an academic reputation second only to Benjamin Franklin High School.
-John McDonogh has a vast sport history, winning district championships in football, baseball, and basketball a combined 83 times in its 109-year history.
-Prior to Hurricane Katrina it had an average enrollment of 1,200, making it one of the largest high schools per enrollment in Orleans Parish.
+John McDonogh, whose sports teams were nicknamed the "Trojans", had a vast sport history, winning district championships in football, baseball, and basketball a combined 83 times in its 109-year history.

 John McDonogh became the center of national news when on April 14, 2003, tenth-grade student Jonathan "Caveman" Williams was shot and killed in the school's crowded gymnasium during a physical education class.

+Prior to Hurricane Katrina in 2005, it had an average enrollment of 1,200, making it one of the largest high schools per enrollment in Orleans Parish.

-In 2010 Paul Vallas, the superintendent of the Recovery School District, said that McDonogh should be converted into a charter school.
+In 2010, Paul Vallas, the superintendent of the Recovery School District, said that McDonogh should be converted into a charter school.
 Some teachers argued against the charter conversion.
-As of 2010 nobody has filed an application to convert McDonogh.
-Around 2012, "Future is Now" took over all classes at John McDonogh.
+As of 2010, nobody has filed an application to convert McDonogh.
+In 2012, "Future is Now" took over all classes at John McDonogh and there were 389 students enrolled at the school.

-As of February 2013 John McDonogh is featured on a six-episode reality series entitled Blackboard Wars on Oprah Winfrey Network.
+As of February 2013, John McDonogh was featured on a six-episode reality series entitled Blackboard Wars on Oprah Winfrey Network.
 Sandra Ewell, a woman quoted in an article by WWL-TV, argued "They're calling this school the worst school in America.
 These children are living up to that.
 They're giving it very negative connotations.
 These children have to go to school with that title and that's wrong."
 The series was originally produced with the intention of showing a school improving under charter school operation.
+On October 1, 2013, there were 311 students enrolled at John McDonogh.

-In March 2014 the Recovery School District announced that McDonogh would be renovated, so the school would close temporarily.
+In March 2014, the Recovery School District announced that McDonogh would be renovated, so the school would close temporarily.
 When it reopens, Future is Now would not continue operations at the school.
 Steve Barr, the head of Future is Now, stated that there was simply not enough demand for the school, in that not enough students wanted to attend.
 Several individuals asked the Louisiana Board of Elementary and Secondary Education (BESE) to return to the school to direct control of New Orleans Public Schools, but the BESE instead voted to let the RSD ask for another charter school operator.
 Danielle Dreilinger of The Times Picayune wrote that "John Mac has become a flashpoint for tensions over the continuing role of the Recovery system."

+On 2016, McDonogh was closed for extensive renovations and the school reopened in 2017.